Armoured warfare: Japan

 The Japanese doctrine was mainly French in concept but with some purely Japanese elements.
-Due to Japan's naval priorities in warship construction and inter-service feuds (the marine branch of the IJN favoured all-around protective armour) IJA tanks were lightly armoured.
-As with most armour during the 1930s, the main guns were small in calibre: 37 mm for their Type 95 Ha-Go light tanks and 47 mm for the Type 97 Chi-Ha medium tank, but this was sometimes compensated by a high muzzle velocity.
-The IJA's use of tanks in China exemplifies its doctrine: light tanks were used for scouting or acted as mobile infantry support, while medium tanks supported the infantry and assaulted deeper objectives, but did not fight en masse.
+Due to Japan's naval priorities in warship construction and inter-service feuds (the marine branch of the IJN favoured all-around protective armour), IJA tanks were lightly armoured.
+As with most armour during the 1930s, the main guns were small in calibre: 37 mm for their Type 95 Ha-Go light tanks and 57 mm for the Type 97 Chi-Ha medium tank, but this was sometimes compensated by a high muzzle velocity.
+The IJA's use of tanks in China exemplifies its doctrine: light tanks were used for scouting or acted as mobile infantry support, while medium tanks supported the infantry and assaulted deeper objectives, but did not fight en masse formations.

 In 1939, the Japanese Army engaged Soviet armour at Nomonhan.
-During the three-month-long war, Japanese armour had shown their weakness against Soviet tanks; and the resulting Japanese defeat prompted a series of complaints by the Imperial Army to incorporate improvements in future Japanese armour.
+During the three-month-long war, Japanese armour had shown their weakness against Soviet tanks.
+The resulting Japanese defeat prompted a series of complaints by the Imperial Army to incorporate improvements in future Japanese armour.
 This is the primary reason IJA tanks were not as successful while being used with IJA tactics.
-The tank forces of the U.S. Army consisted of the M2A4 and M3 Stuart light tanks up until 1941, although these vehicles were five years newer than the 1935 built Type 95's, the IJA and U.S. light tanks were comparable to each other, and seemingly performed well for their respective forces during jungle combat operations; during their phase of World War II.
+The tank forces of the U.S. Army consisted of the M2A4 and M3 Stuart light tanks up until 1941, although these vehicles were five years newer than the 1935 built Type 95 Ha-Go's, the IJA and U.S. light tanks were comparable to each other, and seemingly performed well for their respective forces during jungle combat operations; during their phase of World War II.